hughobrien/psu-constitution/README.md

 	4. Oversee the count and announce the official results of the elections Electoral and Referenda Board

-3. Under article 11, there shall be an Electoral and Referenda Board to liaise with the returning officer in the running of Elections and Referenda of the Union.
+3. Under Article 10: Electoral and Referenda Board, there shall be an Electoral and Referenda Board to liaise with the returning officer in the running of Elections and Referenda of the Union.

 4. The membership of the Electoral and Referenda Board shall be: